martagrz/martagrz.github.io/content/teaching.md

 ### Research Supervisor
+* Faculty of Economics, University of Cambridge

+    * 5 MPhil dissertations for MPhil in Economics \& Data Science, 2024-

 * Department of Statistical Science, UCL

     * Dissertation for MSc Data Science, "Dynamic pricing of airline tickets using reinforcement learning", 2023-2024